Minister for Commonwealth Games Delivery (Victoria)

-The Minister for Commonwealth Games Delivery is the minister responsible for the organisation, implementation, and the delivery of the 2026 Commonwealth Games for the Victorian Government.
-The individual who holds this office directs the government’s approach to delivering the 2026 Commonwealth Games through the organising committee, Commonwealth Games Australia, and other government agencies.
+The Minister for Commonwealth Games Delivery was the minister responsible for the organisation, implementation, and the delivery of the 2006 Commonwealth Games and later the 2026 Commonwealth Games for the Victorian Government.
+The individual who holds this office directed the government's approach to delivering the 2006 Commonwealth Games and the now canceled 2026 Commonwealth Games through the organising committee, Commonwealth Games Australia, and other government agencies.
 Since the introduction of the Ministry by the Andrews government in June 2022, the position has been held by Jacinta Allan.

+Since the announcement of the 2026 games' cancelation, Dan Andrews withdrew the position from his ministry.

 Purpose

+The ministerial position was formed in February 2002 after the successful bid by the Victorian Government to host the 2006 Commonwealth Games.

-The ministerial position was formed in June 2022 after the successful bid by the Victorian Government to host the 2026 Commonwealth Games.
+The ministerial position was reformed in June 2022 after the successful bid by the Victorian Government to host the 2026 Commonwealth Games.
 The position was formed to "lead the delivery of the Commonwealth Games in regional Victoria, and to manage venues, services, logistics, partnerships, media, broadcasting, and communications."